 Citizens for Animal Protection realizes how difficult it can be to give up a pet.
 That is why we try every resource at our disposal to place the animals that are brought to us.
 CAP's adoption rate is three times the national average and among the higest in the state.
 However, due to the pet overpopulation crisis, the sad reality is that not all animals find homes and some are euthanized.
-CAP is a "Managed Intake" Shelter which means that we do not euthanize animals to make room for more animals.
+CAP is a "Managed Intake" Shelter which means that we do not euthanize animals to make room for more animals, because of breed, or how long they stay at the shelter.
 If we have space for an animal we will take it and as long as the animal is healthy and has a good temperament, the animal will stay at CAP until adopted.
-We do euthanize animals that are suffering from injuries, contagious disease and aggression.
+Unfortunately, it does become necessary to euthanize some animals that are suffering from injuries, contagious disease and severe aggression.

 This section explains:

 CAP's intake opens at 10:00am six days a week and closes at 3:30pm.
-Intake is closed on Thursdays as CAP does not accept animals on Thursdays.
+Intake is closed on Thursdays and CAP does not accept any incoming animals on Thursdays.
 CAP accepts animals on a first come - first served basis if we have available room.
 We do not make appointments or take reservations for intake.
-You are welcome to call to see what current availablity we have however, space changes constantly.
+You are welcome to call to see what current availablity we have in general, however, space changes constantly.

 The maximum number of adult animals we can accept per week, per household is two and this is subject to space availability.

 Kittens must weigh at least 2 lbs and puppies must be at least 8 weeks old to be surrendered.
 This is because they must be large enough to be spayed/neutered at time of adoption.

 If you have reached the decision to surrender your pet to CAP, please print out the appropriate personality form and bring with you.
 This form gives us valuable information which can help us find your pet a new home.